 Local Facility.
 Local Impact.

-In addition to providing a high-value, clean-burning transportation fuel, San Joaquin Renewables will provide a value-added outlet for the excess of woody biomass in the San Joaquin Valley.
-The excess of biomass in the San Joaquin Valley is leading to open burning of almond trees despite penalties of doing so, which is adding to the poor air quality in the valley.
-The first project by San Joaquin Renewables will use almond wood, almond shells, and pistachio shells to fuel the production facility.
+In addition to providing a high-value, clean-burning transportation fuel, San Joaquin Renewables will provide a value-added outlet for the excess of biomass in the San Joaquin Valley.
+In the San Joaquin Valley, the open burning of spent orchard trees adds pollution to the already poor air quality.
+The first project by San Joaquin Renewables will use spent orchard wood, almond shells, and pistachio shells to fuel the production facility.

 Be A Part of the Solution